 Do you have an excuse mindset that is sabotaging your goals and growth?
-This article will provide you with 5 essential antidotes.
-It is written by Dr Guy Winch, PhD.
-But first, a little context.
+This article will provide you with five essential antidotes.

 What your mind tells you: “I’m not capable so there’s no point in trying.”

 If you believe you’re incapable, there is indeed no point in trying.
 But if you acknowledge the difficulty, you can begin to strategise, plan, and figure out what you will need to do to overcome the challenges—which will make you more likely to succeed once you do try.

 2. What You Feel: “I’m Afraid To Fail.”

 What your mind tells you: “I don’t want to try.”

 It’s your goal, so of course, you would like to try and succeed.
 Therefore, if your mind is telling you that you don’t even want to try, know that this is actually false and a response to the fear of failure you feel.
 The good news is, acknowledging fear is the first step in overcoming it.
 Own your fear and then confront it.

 3. What You Feel: “This Is Going To Take A Lot Of Effort And Preparation.”

 What your mind tells you: “It’s not worth it.”